frostedechoes/canneddragons/2022/Giving Up The Ghost.md

 ![](/_Resources/Ghost%402x.png)

 I have been trying out the blogging platform [Ghost](https://ghost.org) on and off for a couple of years now.
 It's a powerful tool, and one that many people make good use of.

+{{more}}

-It offers:
+Ghost offers:

 - The ability to treat blog posts and newsletters the same (and post them by either delivery method).
 - Granular management of social posts, with the ability to specify individual images and text for different social networks.